 According to a new report from the National Alliance for Public Charter Schools, the change isn’t unique to Pennsylvania.
-Since the 2019-20 school year, the 41 states examined in the report with charter systems had a 7 percent increase in charter school enrollment and about a 3.5 percent decrease in public school enrollment.
+Since the 2019–20 school year, the 41 states examined in the report with charter systems had a seven percent increase in charter school enrollment and about a 3.5 percent decrease in public school enrollment.

-In Pennsylvania, the drop was slightly less, about 3.2 percent.
+For Pennsylvania charter school, the drop was slightly less, about 3.2 percent.

 The changes aren’t simply a result of population change, according to the report.